haley-marie/growlog/README.md

 - `listEvents`: lists all events stored in grow log.
 Grow log comes with 5 preexisiting care events, please use this command to get their IDs if needed.
 - `listLogs`: lists all events stored in grow log.
 - `listPlantsByType <plantType>`: lists all plants matching the specified type stored in grow log.
-- `listLogsByPlant <plantID>`: lists all logged care events for plant matching the specified id.
+- `listLogsForPlant <plantID>`: lists all logged care events for plant matching the specified id.